Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 11.4.
 Homework
  - Read the source of `DefaultAuthorizationCodeTokenResponseClient.java`.
 Investigate where it can be used and when will it be executed.

-# 12. client-scopes-from-multiple-resource-servers-by-configuring-multiple-client-registrations
+# 12. client-supports-scopes-from-multiple-resources-by-multiple-client-registrations
 This section will solve the problem introduced in previous section by configuring multiple client registration.
 You can choose one of the following options to get the sample project.

-- Option 1: Use [12-client-scopes-from-multiple-resources-by-configure-multiple-client-registrations] project directly.
+- Option 1: Use [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations] project directly.
 - Option 2: Follow steps in [12.1.
 Create sample project](#121-update-sample-project) to create the sample project.

 ## 12.1.
 Update sample project
-This project is build on top of [11-client-scopes-from-multiple-resources], the following steps will change [11-client-scopes-from-multiple-resources] into [12-client-scopes-from-multiple-resources-by-configure-multiple-client-registrations].
+This project is build on top of [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration], the following steps will change [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration] into [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations].

 ### 12.1.1.
 Java class